korsbakken/CTSM/README_NorSink_hires_inputdata.md

 The command will output a file called `surfdata.namelist` in current directory.

-The output `surfdata.namelist` file has some issues that need to be corrected:

-1. Find all paths that start with `/glade` (presumably a hardcoding issue in the script made by NCAR?) and replace them with the corresponding correct input data path for your machine (starting with `/cluster/shared/noresm/inputdata/` on betzy).
-There were 4 such occurrences at the time of writing, though this may change if it is caused by a bug that gets corrected later.
-2. Check the name after `hostname` and correct it if necessary.
+In the output `surfdata.namelist`, check the name after `hostname` and correct it if necessary.
 On betzy, this is originally set to the name of the login node, but should be replaced by `'betzy'`.

+Note that the xml file used to set the paths of the raw nput data, `/tools/mksurfdata_esmf/gen_mksurfdata_namelist.xml`, contained some hardcoded absolute paths to `/glade/campaign` (a data area at NCAR, presumably).
+This was corrected to relative paths that should give the correct paths in `surfdata.namelist` after running `gen_mksurfdata_namelist`, but check whether any absolute paths from NCAR's machines persist if you get error messages.

 ### c.
 Create job script for `mksurfdata`